About Coconino County

 P-SAR On The Peaks

-P stands for "Preventative."
-And, this past weekend, following the series of storms that dropped 92 inches (yes, that's nearly EIGHT feet) of new snow on the San Francisco Peaks, a teammate and I took one of the P-SAR shifts at the top of the Agassiz chairlift (11,500 feet) at Snowbowl.
-The backcountry was officially closed due to extreme avalanche danger, so we were supposed to--try to--stop anyone from going out of bounds, or, if they insisted, to check to see that they had working avalanche beacons and survival gear.
+This past weekend, following a series of storms that dropped 92 inches (yes, you saw that correctly: that's nearly eight feet) of new snow on the San Francisco Peaks, a teammate and I took one of the P-SAR shifts at the top of the Agassiz chairlift (11,500 feet) at Snowbowl.

-If they got into trouble out there, they'd be on their own ... not to mention risk criminal prosecution and a heavy fine for disregarding the official closure.
+If they got into trouble out there, they'd be on their own, not to mention risk criminal prosecution and a heavy fine for disregarding the official closure.

-While no one tried to go out of bounds, apparently heeding the warning signs at the base of the ski area as well as the one where we were stationed, a few skiers and snowboarders did ask questions, including about when the backcountry would be opened.
-We couldn't really answer that, but we advised people to keep a lookout for a press release as well as word from Snowbowl on their website.
+While people were apparently heeding the warning signs at the base of the ski area as well as the one where we were stationed, a few skiers and snowboarders did ask us questions, including when the backcountry would be opened.
+We couldn't really answer that, but we advised people to keep a lookout for a press release or word from Arizona Snowbowl on their website.
 (See the "News & Events" links on the homepage.)
 They could also call the Peaks Ranger District at (928) 526-0866 for information.

-Here are a few more photos from the top....
+Here are a few more photos from the top...